Things to do in Seville in 1 day

 This is a defensive tower on the banks of the river.
 Created in the Arab period, it underwent two modifications until its current appearance.
 Its name is believed to be due to the sparkles caused by the tiles that once covered it.
 Declared a historical monument in 1931, it has a naval museum inside.

-The Maestranza
+Explore The Maestranza

 The bullring of the Sevillian capital is one of the most important in the world of bullfighting, both in terms of dates and history.
 Managed by the Real Maestranza de Caballería, it is a very curiously shaped bullring created over a period of 120 years, due to the situations of the time.
 Until then, bullfighting festivities were held in the different bullrings of the city.